How to ace your College interview over the phone

 If you’ve applied for a place at College, you will soon be sent a date for an interview.
 It’s not as scary as it sounds – in fact it’s a great opportunity for you, and us, to make sure you’re on the right course so you can make the most of your time here at College once you get started.

 As a result of the ongoing COVID-19 pandemic, all of our interviews with new students are now being done over the phone or via Teams.

 While there are lots of helpful hints and tips online about face-to-face interviews, we thought it would be good to share some telephone interview tips in this blog.
 If you have any specific questions about your interview, please feel free to get in touch with us and one of the team will be able to help you.

 Preparation is key for any type of interview.
 You will be sent a date and time for your telephone interview – make sure you make a note of it straight away and set a reminder on your phone for a couple of days before and then an hour before.

-When it’s time for your interview, one of the department tutors will call you from an unknown number.
+When it’s time for your interview, one of the department tutors will call you from an unknown number or you will access the appointment via the Teams link you will have been sent.
 Make sure you are available to take the call and answer when they do!

 Five top tips for phone interviews

 Arrive early – OK, we know you’re not actually going anywhere, but what we really mean is, choose where in the house you’re going to do the interview and set the space up beforehand.
 Make sure the chair is comfy and that you have something to lean on if you need to make some notes.

 Tell everyone else in your house – Mum, dad, big brother, little sister – everyone needs to know what you’re doing so that they don’t disturb you during your interview.
 The last thing you need is dad asking what you want for lunch half way through!